texel-org/color/README.md

 const rgb = saido.convert([0.5, 0.15, 30], saido.OKLCH, saido.sRGB);
 ```

-Modern bundlers (esbuild, vite) will apply tree-shaking and remove any features that aren't needed, such as color spaces and gamut mapping functions that you didn't reference in your code.

-> :bulb: With esbuild, the above code results in a ~3.8kb minified bundle.
+> :bulb: Modern bundlers (esbuild, vite) will apply tree-shaking and remove any features that aren't needed, such as color spaces and gamut mapping functions that you didn't reference in your code.
+The above script results in a ~3.8kb minified bundle with esbuild.

-Another example with gamut mapping and serialization:
+Another example with gamut mapping and serialization for wide-gamut Canvas2D:

 ```js
 import { gamutMapOKLCH, DisplayP3Gamut, sRGBGamut, serialize } from "saido";